Slowdust18/freddie-system/README.md

 # 🤖 Freddie AI: Technical Hand-off & Project Status Report

-## 📌 Project Overview
-Freddie is a multi-tenant SaaS platform built to automate Google Business Profile review responses using OpenAI's GPT models.
-The core engineering is **100% complete**, containerized, and tested.

 ## 🚦 Current Status: [STALLED - GOOGLE REVIEW REQUIRED]
 The project is currently in a "Mandatory Administrative Review" phase with Google.
 * **The Problem:** The API Quota for "Requests per minute" is currently set to **0**.